-- The provider had effective systems in place to record, monitor, analyse or share learning from significant events. - The service had arrangements in place to respond to medical emergencies. - There were arrangements in place for the management of medicines. - There was a clear vision to provide a personalised, high quality service. - The patient feedback we received in the course of the inspection indicated that patients were satisfied with the service they received.

-• Information about how to complain was available.
+- The service had arrangements in place to respond to medical emergencies. - There were arrangements in place for the management of medicines. - There was a clear vision to provide a personalised, high quality service. - The patient feedback we received in the course of the inspection indicated that patients were satisfied with the service they received. - Information about how to complain was available.
 The provider had not received any complaints about the service in the last year.